optio50/Victron_Modbus_TCP/README.md

 # Victron_Modbus_TCP
 Victron Modbus TCP & MQTT Example

+These file's are based on a system that has victron equipment in an "ESS" system.
+Multiplus, Solar charger, BMV

+Regarding the GX MQTT keepalive.
 Indeed I was mistaken about the Cerbo Keep-Alive.
 I had installed the Grafana Docker over a year ago and it has its own keep alive in it.
 I had stopped using grafana and forgot all about it.
 Its since been removed.
 I have an alternate way to run the keep-alive on the cerbo (or Pi) its self.